Current Shows and Bio

 She also began taking photos at her daughter’s skating events, sparking an interest in photography.
 As she started to explore this new art form, her experience in chemistry helped her set up her first darkroom.
 She went on to study photography at the Minneapolis College of Art and Design.
 She also had the opportunity to study with a number of professional photographic artists, including Theresa Airey, John Shaw, George Lepp, Wolfgang Koehler, and Dan Burkholder, along with taking workshops through the Rocky Mountain School of Photography and Santa Fe Photographic Workshops.

-Since retiring from her full-time career in finance in 2012, Fleury has been focusing on further developing her unique work, inspired by “landscapes all over the world, sunrises and sunsets, floral, beautiful man-made structures like bridges, buildings, and other interesting objects.”
+Since retiring from her full-time career in Finance and Accounting in 2012, Fleury has been focusing on further developing her unique work, inspired by “landscapes all over the world, sunrises and sunsets, floral, beautiful man-made structures like bridges, buildings, and other interesting objects.”
 Her extensive travels have provided her with plentiful subject matter.

 In her years of study and experience in photography, Fleury has developed a deep appreciation for the true artistry involved and always strives for the highest quality possible in her work.
 “I have never used the ‘push button’ approach that gives photography a fake, ‘Photoshopped’ look and feel,” she says.
 “I have always used various layering techniques and blending with textures and filters to digitally paint it in the right portions and places in the image.”
 Through her work, she hopes to help viewers gain appreciation for this often under-respected medium.

 Fleury is always experimenting with new processes and materials.
 Discussing her most recent work, she says, “Currently I am doing images that are printed on transparent vellum and that are gilded with either 24kt gold, sterling silver, copper, platinum or palladium leaf.
-I am also experimenting with color infrared photography combining various portions of the visible light spectrum with the infrared spectrum giving a beautiful look and feel to images.”
+I have also developed an image transfer to glass process where I gild the image after it is affixed to glass."

 Over the years, Fleury’s art has won a number of awards, including the prestigious Amelia Peabody Award and Award of Excellence in printmaking, photography and digital art from the National Association of Women Artists.
 She has also been featured in shows at venues around the country, including Artistry Minnesota, Photoplace Gallery Vermont, Viridian Artists NYC, and Soho Photo Gallery NYC.
 She belongs to several art centers in the Twin Cities and is a member of the National Association of Women Artists New York, Professional Women Photographers New York, Center for Fine Art Photography in Colorado, Texas Photographic Society, and a number of other organizations across the country.